bogdan-matei/simple-pipeline-builder/README.md

     * the interface needs to be implemented for function to run
   * restructure code for first try of the project
     * structure project and code in go-way
-  * add -h to show existing flags and usage
+  * add -h to show existing flags and usage :heavy_check_mark:
+  * enhance functionality
+    * e.g. allow multiple binds

 * Next steps (goals)
   * Link job in a flow